 Rehoming Rescue Horses

-One great way to get rescue horses adopted out is through the Redwings Foster to Adopt program.
-Potential horse foster care homes fill out an application and must have a home inspection before being approved for a horse placement.
+One great way to make adopting a horse easier is through the Redwings Foster to Adopt program.
+This program connects potential horse owners to horse care slowly.
+To become a foster home, potential horse foster care homes fill out an application.
+Then a mandatory home inspection is conducted before a home is approved for a horse placement.
 During the one-year foster care period, Redwings staff are involved in helping facilitate a happy placement for both the horse and foster home.
 At the end of the year time-period the foster family can formally adopt the horse.

 How Does Redwings Pay for Developing Adoptable Horses?

-Horses left in the care of Animal Services are funded through taxpayer’s dollars.
-In contrast, all of Redwing’s operational support comes from individual and foundation support – people who believe in and invest in their mission to rescue abused and neglected equines.
+Horses in the care of Animal Services are funded through taxpayer’s dollars.
+In contrast, all of Redwing’s operational support comes from individual and foundation support.
+These are people who believe in and invest in their mission to rescue abused and neglected equines.

-Redwings would especially like to thank their loyal monthly donors, the Thoroughbred Aftercare Alliance, the California Retirement Management Account (CARMA), and the Mary Jo and Hank Greenberg Animal Welfare Foundation for their support.
+Redwings is very grateful for all donations.
+Their daily operations rely on the generosity of loyal monthly donors, along with the Thoroughbred Aftercare Alliance, the California Retirement Management Account (CARMA), and the Mary Jo and Hank Greenberg Animal Welfare Foundation for their support.

 How Can Our Local Horse Community Help Turn Seized Horses into Adoptable Horses?